EgosOwn/gosmartkeyboard/server/Streaming.md

 xdotool spawns a new process for each keypress, so it's not as effecient as keylogger.

-To specify xdotool usage, the client should send a message with the format `{kb_cmd:xdotool}:message` where message is a utf-8 string.
+To specify xdotool usage, the client should send a message with the format `@{use xdotool cmd}message` where message is a utf-8 string.

 ``` go
 --- streaming keyboard input